LERUfic/codeigniter-docker/README.md

-# Dockerize Laravel
+# Dockerize Codeigniter
-Docker compose to setup nginx, php and mysql for laravel 4.0.3.
+Docker compose to setup nginx, php and mysql for codeigniter 4.0.3.

 ## Directory Structure
 ```sh